 Lan has outperformed peers in developed markets by leveraging higher economic growth and less competition in Latin America to post 18 straight years of annual profits.
 The Santiago-based carrier slumped to 13th spot on the riskless ranking in the period from August 2010, when the Tam transaction was announced, through to the end of last year.

 “There should be some decent upside from the idea that Lan can bring Tam in and get it operating at a similar kind of level,” said Nick Robinson, who manages $15 billion of Latin American shares at Aberdeen Asset Management Plc (ADN) in Sao Paulo.
 “Combined with that there should be more benefits of scale and a much larger market share in the region to help them.”

-Copa Holdings SA (CPA), based in Panama City, gave the second- best risk-adjusted return among major airlines in the first quarter with 1.2 percent and took third spot in the past decade behind OAO Aeroflot, Russia’s biggest carrier.
+Copa Holdings SA (CPA:US), based in Panama City, gave the second- best risk-adjusted return among major airlines in the first quarter with 1.2 percent and took third spot in the past decade behind OAO Aeroflot, Russia’s biggest carrier.

 The Lan-Tam deal will create the world’s 12th largest carrier by revenue and would be the biggest acquisition of an airline in at least two decades, according to data compiled by Bloomberg.
 The combination would have a market value of about $13 billion, overtaking Air China Ltd. and Singapore Airlines Ltd. (SIA) as the world’s biggest air carrier.
 LATAM will have a network of 120 destinations in 23 countries.